captainbrosset/devtools-highlighter/README.md

 # What is this?

-This is the code for a Firefox DevTools extension.
+This is the code for a browser DevTools extension that works in Firefox and Chrome.

 This extension adds a new panel to the toolbox.
 The panel allows users to search for nodes in the current page.